Learning Self-Consistency for Deepfake Detection

 \subsection{Cross-Dataset Evaluation}

-The generalization of Deepfake detection is a serious concern even for large-scale training.
-It is reported that the ranking of top-performing models changes significantly from DFDC public test set to private one \cite{dfdc_results}.
-Whether or not a method that achieves good results on its own test set can still perform well on other benchmarks remains unclear.
+The generalization ability is an important indicator of the superiority of an algorithm.
+In the real world, the defense method cannot get any prior knowledge of the attacks.
+The cross-dataset evaluation is a widely-used approach to evaluate the generalization ability of an algorithm.

-Table~\ref{tbl:cross-dataset:ff++} presents the cross-dataset evaluation results on FF++ and DFD datasets, where we only used the real videos of FF++ for training.
+Table~\ref{tbl:cross-dataset:ff++} presents the cross-dataset evaluation results on FF++ and DFD, where we only used the real videos of FF++ for training.
 The performance of our model is on par with Face X-ray~\cite{li-cvpr20oral} on FF++, achieving convincing results with more than $99.00\%$ in terms of AUC.
-Interestingly, the performance gap between our model and Face X-ray~\cite{li-cvpr20oral} is much larger (99.07\% vs. 93.47\%) when evaluated on DFD.
+Interestingly, the performance gap between our model and Face X-ray~\cite{li-cvpr20oral} is much larger (99.07\% vs. 93.47\%) on DFD.
 It is possible that the test data of FF++ is highly correlated with its training data, since they are very likely to be collected from the same source, whereas the correlation disappears in DFD.
-The results demonstrate that predicting the source features consistency can effectively generalize across different source cues, without overfitting to any spurious correlation among data from the same generation method.
+The results demonstrate that predicting the source feature consistency can effectively generalize across different source cues, without overfitting to any spurious correlation among data from the same generation method.

 We further evaluate our model on five more advanced datasets, as shown in Table~\ref{tbl:cross-dataset:others}.
-In particular, our model outperforms the state-of-the-art on CD1 and CD2, by about $18.00\%$ and $13.00\%$ in terms of AUC, and provide pioneering cross-dataset baselines on DFR (99.51\%) and DFDC (67.52\%).
-On DFDC-P, our performance is comparable with Face X-ray~\cite{li-cvpr20oral}, where we are lower AUC but have a higher AP score, as shown in Table~\ref{tbl:cross-dataset:others:ap}.
+In particular, our model outperforms the state of the art on CD1 and CD2, by about $18.00\%$ and $13.00\%$ in terms of AUC, and provides pioneering cross-dataset baselines on DFR (99.51\%) and DFDC (67.52\%).
+On DFDC-P, our performance is comparable with Face X-ray~\cite{li-cvpr20oral}, where we get a lower AUC but a higher AP score, as shown in Table~\ref{tbl:cross-dataset:others:ap}.
 We compute the average AUC score among five out of seven datasets (except DFR and DFDC that has no published benchmarks) and find that our model's performance outperforms the state of the art (92.18\% vs. 86.03\%).
-Meanwhile, we observe that both our model and state-of-art-art methods cannot achieve appealing results on DFDC/DFDC-P datasets, which motivates us to do more failure analysis in Section~\ref{sec:exp:failure}~and~\ref{sec:exp:qualitative}.
+Meanwhile, we observe that both our model and state-of-art-art methods cannot achieve appealing results on DFDC/DFDC-P datasets, which motivates us to do failure analysis in Section~\ref{sec:exp:failure}~and~\ref{sec:exp:qualitative}.

-The consistency predictions from our model provide interpretable visualization clues about the region of face modification.
-Qualitative results generated by our cross-dataset models on different datasets are shown in Fig.~\ref{fig:qualitative_results}.